mongodb/mongo-spark/doc/1-sparkSQL.md

 import com.mongodb.spark.sql._
 ```

-### DataFrames and Datasets
+### Datasets

-The Mongo Spark Connector provides the `com.mongodb.spark.sql.DefaultSource` class that creates DataFrames and Datasets from MongoDB.
+The Mongo Spark Connector provides the `com.mongodb.spark.sql.DefaultSource` class that creates Datasets from MongoDB.
 However, the easiest way to create a DataFrame is by using the `MongoSpark` helper:

 ```scala